JamesN-dev/blender-editorbar/README.md

-# Blender EditorBar - Blender Addon
+# Blender EditorBar

-Blender EditorBar turns the default Outliner and Properties editors in Blender workspaces into a sidebar that you can quickly collapse and expand.
+EditorBar is a Blender add-on that turns the default Outliner and Properties editors in Blender workspaces* into a sidebar that you can quickly collapse and expand. (*not all layouts are supported currently)

 A common annoyance when working in blender, for me, is that there's no simple, intuitive way to collapse & expand the default outliner and properties editors in object and edit views.
 Those key editors are at default docked on the right and feel like they should be easily collapsable, but Blender doesn't provide that out of the box.